-Plan Descriptions - All employees in a covered class of employment who work half-term or more are eligible to participate in the California Public Employees' Retirement System (CalPERS), which is included in the State of California's Comprehensive Annual Financial Report (CAFR) as a fiduciary component unit.
-CalPERS administers the Public Employees' Retirement Fund (PERF).
+Plan Descriptions - All of the employees of CHFFA participate in the California Public Employees' Retirement System (CalPERS), which is included in the State of California's (State) Comprehensive Annual Financial Report as a fiduciary component unit.
+CalPERS administers the Public Employees' Retirement

+Fund (PERF).
 PERF is an agent multiple-employer defined benefit retirement plan.
-Departments and agencies within the State of California (State), including CHFFA, a related organization of the State, are in a cost-sharing arrangement in which all risks and costs are shared proportionately by participating State agencies.
+Departments and agencies within the State, including CHFFA, are in a cost-sharing arrangement in which all risks and costs are shared proportionately by participating State agencies.
+Since all State agencies and certain related organizations, including CHFFA, are considered collectively to be a single employer for plan purposes, the actuarial present value of vested and non-vested accumulated plan benefits attributable to the CHFFA employees cannot be determined.
+The significant actuarial assumptions used to compute the actuarially determined State contribution requirements are the same as those used to compute the State pension benefit obligation as defined by CalPERS.
 CalPERS issues a publicly available financial report that includes financial statements and required supplementary information for this plan.
-This report is available online at www.calpers.ca.gov.
+This report is available online at www.calpers.ca.gov